Jan 15, 2026

 Should I buy a used GPU for local LLMs?

 A used GPU can be the best value in local LLM hardware.
 A used RTX 4090 gives you 24 GB of VRAM with CUDA at a fraction of the new price.
 The key risks are no warranty and potential hardware degradation.
-Test any used card under sustained load before committing, verify VRAM integrity, and buy from reputable sellers.
-For the savings, the risk is often worth it.

 Does gaming FPS matter for local LLMs?